 Unfortunately, when you are traveling on the highway, there are many different factors that could cause a serious collision; however, one risk you may not consider as often as you should is the threat of mechanical failure.
-You trust your tires to get you from point A to point B, but sometimes they are not so reliable.
-While regular maintenance, tire rotations, and inspections can all help prevent tire blowouts, some tires may simply be defective in nature.
+You trust your tires to get you from point A to point B, but sometimes they are not reliable.
+While regular maintenance, tire rotations, and inspections can all help, some tires may simply be defective in nature.

 Injured in a Car Crash Caused by a Tire Blowout?

 The NHTSA estimates that 8,000+ car accidents every year can be attributed to tire blowouts.
 A tire blowout refers to a situation in which a tire loses air rapidly and explosively, resulting in a loss of control over the vehicle.
 The tire can quickly deflate as it loses air, placing the vehicle at an increased risk for a rollover.
 When a vehicle has a defective tire, this may significantly compromise a driver's ability to maneuver the vehicle.
 This may lead to a single-vehicle or multi-vehicle collision that leaves drivers, passengers, and even nearby pedestrians or bicyclists seriously injured.

 You may be able to move forward with a product liability claim against the manufacturer.
 Depending on the situation, the distributor or retailer may also be liable.
 By reviewing your legal options with a skilled auto product liability attorney, you can determine the best course of action to seek and recover the highest settlement or jury award possible.
 Considering the compensation you receive will be needed to cover medical bills, lost wages and the various other losses, expenses or damages you have experienced, recovering as much money as possible is crucial.

 Curious about who you can sue for a tire blowout?
 Check out our FAQ page today!